mfjkri/Telegram-Chatbot/README.md

      This handler is specific to the button meaning that the `pattern` of the CallbackQueryHandler must match the `callback_data` of the InlineKeyboardButton.

   2. `MessageHandler` - called when user sends a message \
      This handler is non-specific and will be called for every message the user sends.
-Proper steps must be taken to prevent user from submitting data more than once.
+Proper steps must be taken to to filter repeated user input (debounce check etc..).

-- A `stage` is a essentially a collection of states with added functionality to allow the creation of complex logic.
-Stages can also be nested within stages allowing the use of inbuilt stages in your custom stages.
+- A `stage` is essentially a collection of states with added functionality to allow the creation of complex logic.
+Stages can also be nested within stages allowing for the use of inbuilt stages in your custom stages.

   Each stage has: